 Student Employee Sustainability Liaison Responsibilities:

 - Attend one 1-hr meeting each month.
-These meetings are focused on a different topic each month.
+These meetings may be special events.
+Meetings are focused on a different topics based on campus-wide initiatives.
 Liaisons bring questions and ideas for an engaging discussion.
 Liaisons take away action items meant to be accomplished in one hour or less.
-Two of the three meetings each quarter will be open to the campus community while one meeting will be soley with this cohort.

 - Spend 1-hr of paid work time each month on sustainability.
-This time is spent completing action items from the Liaison meeting, developing programs in the workplace, and presenting information to colleagues.
+This time is spent completing action items from the Liaison meeting (e.g. checking waste signs), developing programs in the workplace, or presenting information to colleagues.
+This fall, each Liaison will prepare to present to their department on the Sustainability Strategic Plan and activate their department to adopt the Playbooks.

 - Provide feedback to the Center for Sustainability.
 Liaisons are a channel for two-way communication between campus employees and the Center for Sustainability.
 Liaisons bring questions, concerns, and ideas to the Center for Sustainability as well as share new information and upcoming events with their peers.

-- Duration: We ask Liaisons to commit to an academic year term.
-Liaisons may continue as long as they wish, but there is no requirement to participate longer than one year.
+- Duration: We ask Liaisons to commit to 1 academic year term.
+Liaisons may continue athe following year as long as they wish, and are asked to find a replacement in the event that they are no longer able to participate.

 *Employees who want to become an advocate must have supervisor support to spend paid work time on Liaison duties.